 In this section, we describe different works that learn semantic similarity via convolution based architecture.
 A convolution neural network is designed to extract and identify a local feature in a large structure and combine it to produce a vector representation of a fixed size of that structure, abstracting the most important and informative aspects from that structure for predicting tasks.
 For text, the 1D- convolution, as described above, captures an n-gram from a sequence.
 Kim (2014) apply simple convolution with a pooling layer for sentiment analysis classification.
 Also, Kalchbrenner et al. (2014) presented the Dynamic Convolutional Neural Network (DCNN) for movie review sentiment prediction.
 Dynamic convolution is able to capture short and long relations in the sentence.
 It uses a feature graph to obtain a different size of words.
-Conneau et al. (2016) propose a very deep CNN (VDCNN) (29 convolutional layers), inspired by computer vision VGG based architecture.
+Conneau et al. (2016) propose a very deep CNN (VDCNN) (29 convolutional layers), inspired by computer vision VGG-based architecture.
 The VDCNN works at the character level and uses a small convolution layer followed by a pooling operation.

-Next, we discuss in more detail two different approaches to learning semantic similarity with convolutional based architecture: first, a model proposed by (Severyn and Moschitti 2015), for information retrieval tasks, in particular, for re-ranking query candidate answer pairs using a sentence similarity model.
+Next, we discuss in more detail two different approaches to learning semantic similarity with convolutional-based architecture: first, a model proposed by (Severyn and Moschitti 2015), for information retrieval tasks, in particular, for re-ranking query candidate answer pairs using a sentence similarity model.
 Second, an approach that can learn not only the similarity but also dissimilarity (Wang et al. 2016b).
 These approaches take advantage of the strong association between similarity and dissimilarity to learn better similarity relations.

 Learning to Rank Short Text Pairs — ConvNets

 ConvNets is a CNN-based model for matching or learning the similarity between text pairs (Severyn and Moschitti 2015).
-ConvNets can map inputs, pairs sentences and compute their similarity score.
-These sentence pairs from the ConvNets are represented as vectors x_q as query and x_d as a document.
+ConvNets can map inputs, pairs sentences, and compute their similarity score.
+These sentence pairs from the ConvNets are represented as vectors x_q as a query and x_d as a document.
 The similarity function (Bordes et al. 2014) between them is computed as follows:

-where σ is the non-linearity, a Rectified Linear Unit (ReLU) (Nair and Hinton 2010) that defined as simple max(0, x).
+where σ is the non-linearity, a Rectified Linear Unit (ReLU) (Nair and Hinton 2010) that is defined as simple max(0, x).
 The ReLU ensures that all the feature map are positive, w_h is the weight vector and b is the bias.
 The output of convolutional and pooling layers is a dense factor x that is connected to softmax layers.
 The softmax layer is computed as a probability distribution over the labels:

 The vector is then fed into a fully connected layer that allows for modeling interactions between the joint vector.
-Finally, the final output is computed with a softmax layer (as in softmax layer Equation above).
+Finally, the final output is computed with a softmax layer (as in the softmax layer Equation above).

 Sentence Similarity Learning by Lexical De/Composition

-Most sentence similarity approaches focus on similarity and ignore the dissimilarity between the two input words or sentences.
-Wang et al. (2016b) present a CNN based model that takes into account both similar and dissimilar words through the lexical-semantic by composing and decomposing the sentences.
+Most sentence similarity approaches focus on similarity and ignores the dissimilarity between the two input words or sentences.
+Wang et al. (2016b) present a CNN-based model that takes into account both similar and dissimilar words through the lexical-semantic by composing and decomposing the sentences.
 In particular, the model computes semantic similarity based on word-to-word matching between the two input sentences (i.e., matching words in sentence A-to-B with sentence B-to-A).
 Then, each word vector is decomposed into similar and dissimilar based on its similarity.
 Then, CNN based model is trained to capture similar and dissimilar features.
 Finally, the similarity is estimated over the composed vectors.

 The model takes a pair of sentences S and T and computes the semantic similarity score sim(S, T).
-The model uses pre-trained word embedding to have an effective way to represents each word with a distributed vector.
+The model uses pre-trained word embedding to have an effective way to represent each word with a distributed vector.
 As in word embedding words appearing in a similar context tend to have similar meanings.
 They build the sentence matrices from S = [s_1,…, s_i,…, s_m] and T = [t_1,…, t_j,…, t_n], where s_i and t_j are the dimension d vectors of the corresponding words and n and m are the sentence lengths of T and S respectively.